dn3s/tumbltool/README.md

 - The built-in help sucks.
 I need to figure out a better system for help.
 - The argument parsing is terrible and needs to be re-done.
 Probably using `getopt` or something, which might also deal with the help issue as well.
 - Figure out a better system for the default content file; either inline it in the script or put it somewhere proper, like `~/.config` or `/etc`, or, better yet, have a search path!
+- Document the schema for the content file, and also put a bit more content in the default file.